Ahmed9190/webrtc_voice_sendin_ha/README.md

 ### Common Issues

 1. **SSL Certificate Errors**:

    - The self-signed certificate will cause browser warnings
    - Accept the certificate to proceed

 2. **Microphone Permissions**:

    - Allow microphone access when prompted by the browser

 3. **Permission denied errors**:

    - Ensure Docker is installed and your user is in the docker group
    - Run `sudo usermod -aG docker $USER` and log out/in

 4. **Services not starting**:

-   - Check Docker logs: `docker-compose logs`
+   - Check Docker logs: `docker compose logs`
    - Verify ports are not in use

 5. **WebRTC connection failures**: